RoryHemmings/cyber-rootkit-s23/blog_post.md

 After including this in the rootkit, `ls` will work as normal, except that it will never output a trace of our `rootkit.so` file.

 > Note: using `ls -ld rootkit.so` will still work as it uses a different system call to gather information about the file.
-This was helpful, because it allowed us to ensure that hiding from ls was actually working
+This was helpful because it allowed us to ensure that hiding from ls was actually working

 #### netstat

-Hiding from `netstat` is slightly more invloved, however the approach is still pretty simple. `netstat` actually works by reading information from the special file `/proc/net/tcp` into a buffer, and then formatting its information out to the terminal.
-This file is actually just a window into the operating system to gain information about active tcp connections.
+Hiding from `netstat` is slightly more involved, however the approach is still pretty simple. `netstat` actually works by reading information from the special file `/proc/net/tcp` into a buffer and then formatting its information out to the terminal.
+This file is actually just a window into the operating system to gain information about active TCP connections.

-Since `netstat`, has to read from this file, we can hook the `fopen` syscall used to read files, and filter out evidence of our backdoor tcp connections before returning the information to the user.
+Since `netstat`, has to read from this file, we can hook the `fopen` syscall used to read files and filter out evidence of our backdoor TCP connections before returning the information to the user.

 To achieve this, we can read each line from `/proc/net/tcp`, and write it out to a temporary file if it doesn't contain evidence of a backdoor.
-Then we just return a pointer to the temporary file, so that netstat will read from our clean dummy file as opposed to `/proc/net/tcp`.
+Then we just return a pointer to the temporary file, so that `netstat` will read from our clean dummy file as opposed to `/proc/net/tcp`.

 ```c
 /* Hide from netstat */